Being Your Own Blood Donor

 This information explains how you can be your own blood donor.
 It describes what to expect before, during, and after you donate blood at the MSK Blood Donor Room.

 During your surgery at MSK, your surgeon may need to give you a blood transfusion.
 A blood transfusion is when blood or blood cells are put into your body.
 You can donate your own blood for this before your surgery.
 This is called an autologous (aw-TAH-luh-gus) blood donation.
-Autologous means you donate your own blood so it can be stored and used for your transfusion if needed.
+Autologous means you donate your own blood so we can store it and use it for your transfusion, if needed.

 You may also get donated blood from the blood bank.
-This means the blood you get during your transfusion is donated by another person.
+This means the blood you get during your transfusion was donated by another person.
+Read About Your Blood Transfusion to learn more about blood transfusions.

 Donating Blood at MSK

 • An interview with a staff member before the donation.
-This interview will make sure you’re able to donate blood.
+This interview is to make sure you’re able to donate blood.

-• The blood collection, which takes about 20 minutes.
+• The blood collection.
+This takes about 20 minutes.

 • Resting time after the donation.

-• You may need more blood than the amount you were able to donate.
+You may need more blood than the amount you were able to donate.
 If this happens, you can ask your friends and family to donate blood for you.
-If they donate, their blood will be tested to make sure it matches your blood type.
-Their blood will also be tested for diseases.
-This includes syphilis, HIV (the virus that causes AIDS), human T-cell lymphotropic virus (HTLV), and hepatitis.
+If they donate blood, we will test it to make sure it matches your blood type.
+We will also test their blood for diseases.
+This includes:

-• If their blood tests positive for any of these diseases, the donor will be told privately.
-Their blood will be thrown away.
+If their blood tests positive for any of these diseases, we will tell the donor privately.
+Their blood cannot be used, and we will throw it away.

-• If their blood is safe to donate but you don’t need it, it will be added to the blood bank.
+If their blood is safe to donate but you do not need it, we’ll add it to the blood bank.
 Their blood can be donated to other people.

-• If you can get pregnant and have a partner who can get you pregnant, they shouldn’t donate blood to you.
-That could cause problems if you get pregnant by this partner in the future.
-Talk with your healthcare provider about who can donate their blood to you.
+If you can get pregnant and your partner can get you pregnant, your partner should not donate blood to you.
+This could cause problems if you get pregnant by this partner in the future.
+Talk with your healthcare provider about who can donate blood to you.

-• You’ll need to get permission from your healthcare provider to make autologous blood donations.
-Your healthcare provider will send this order to the MSK Blood Donor Room.
-They’ll also make the appointments for you to donate.
+You’ll need to get permission from your healthcare provider to make autologous blood donations.
+Your healthcare provider will send an order to the MSK Blood Donor Room.
+They will also make the appointments for you to donate.
 You must have an appointment each time you donate.

 Iron supplements